nordeim/Gabriel-Family-Clinic/docs/prompts-2.md

 ---

+you have done an absolutely awesome meticulous job! please keep up the rigorous and meticulous approach. now, please think deeper and think harder to deeply explore thoroughly and systematically how to re-imagine the current PRD for the website, incorporating your findings and suggestions.

+---

 awesome understanding and meticulous planning!
 Yes, please meticulously proceed in phases.
 For each phase, please meticulously plan to create the sub-plan for the phase before proceeding according to it.

 ---